 With a formal diagnosis, a child can get the help needed to reduce barriers to learning and improve their learning potential in school and beyond.

 The number of assessments we are able to support each year will vary and will be dependent on funding.
 At this time we do not have a set income cut-off as factors such as the number of dependents and number of adults in the home will impact household needs.
-The Psychoeducational Assessment Review Committee will be prioritizing students based on income and educational need.
+The Psychoeducational Assessment Review Committee will be prioritizing students based on income and educational need/potential impact.

 Subscribe to our blog (at the bottom of our website) to find out about free opportunities and resources, as well as program announcements and updates.